perosa/AvatarBot/README.md

 # AvatarBot
-Help you finding an Avatar for your chatbot.

-Answer a couple of questions and see what you get
+Help you finding an Avatar for your chatbot: answer a couple of questions and see what you get

 Avaiable on GitHub https://perosa.github.io/avatarBot.html and Telegram https://telegram.me/TheAvatarBot